WMDN: News operation

-In 1994, local newscasts on weeknights at 6:00 p.m. and 10:00 p.m. were added to the schedules of WMDN and WGBC.
+In 1994, local newscasts on weeknights at 6 and 10 p.m. were added to the schedules of WMDN and WGBC.
 From 1991 until 1994, WGBC aired news during the week under the branding WGBC News 30.
 Those broadcasts ended after local businessman Alex Shields bought majority control of the station.
 With the introduction of a news department, WMDN simulcasted all of its shows on WGBC as a result of the LMA.
 Therefore, the newscasts were branded as 24/30 News.
 The title changed to WMDN News when the broadcasts were dropped from WGBC's lineup.
-WMDN also aired an hour-long weekday morning show at 6:00 a.m. for a short time.
+WMDN also aired an hour-long weekday morning show at 6 a.m. for a short time.
 Despite winning the award for the state's best newscast two years in a row, management decided to cease the production of local news on June 30, 2005.
 In 2008, under new ownership, the stations began producing and airing five-minute local news, community affairs and weather cut-ins during CBS and NBC morning programming.
-On September 25, 2017, local newscasts returned to WMDN when the station commissioned the Independent News Network in Little Rock, Arkansas, to produce 6:00 p.m. and 10:00 p.m. newscasts on both WMDN and sister station WGBC's DT2 subchannel, collectively named Twin States News.
+On September 25, 2017, local newscasts returned to WMDN when the station commissioned the Independent News Network in Little Rock, Arkansas, to produce partly-centralized 6 p.m. and 10 p.m. newscasts on both WMDN and sister station WGBC's DT2 subchannel, collectively named Twin States News.
+Waypoint Media purchased the Independent News Network's centralized news operation in June 2019 and renamed it to News Hub; News Hub was purchased by Coastal Television in July 2021.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: